Special route: Emergency detour routes

-A rare type of special route, known as the Emergency Detour route, is signed with an auxiliary "Emergency" banner that is colored orange, indicating a temporary traffic control sign.
+A rare type of special route, known as the Emergency Detour route, is signed with an auxiliary "Emergency" sign that is colored orange, indicating a temporary traffic control sign.
 The purpose of these routes is to offer an alternative in case the parent route is impassable, due to either a traffic jams, traffic collision, or road closure (for a variety of reasons).
-Emergency U.S. Route 31, which offers an alternative crossing of the Grand River in case the bascule bridge in Grand Haven, Michigan is unavailable for motorists, is one such route.
-According to the Michigan Department of Transportation, "This route would only be used in emergency situations and worst-case scenarios impacting the entire bridge structure."
-Emergency Interstate 94 follows Interstate 94 throughout much of southern Michigan.

-Ontario, Canada is one jurisdiction outside the United States with a very prevalent system of these roads.

-Other governments have a variation on this concept, though not always a "special route":